 An HE STA shall determine the channelization using the information in the Primary Channel field of the HT Operation element when operating in 2.4 GHz and the combination of the information in the Primary Channel field in the HT Operation element and the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the VHT Operation Information field in the VHT Operation element when operating in 5 GHz (see 21.3.14 (Channelization)). (#16723)

-(#16723) (#16723) (#16723)
+For the transmission of SCP PPDUs, an HE SCP STA associated with an AP that is an HE SCP STA shall use modified dot11CurrentChannelWidth, dot11CurrentChannelCenterFrequencyIndex0 and dot11CurrentChannelCenterFrequencyIndex1 parameters as follows: (#16723)

+If the Operational Subchannel Information subfield is not present in the most recently received HE Operation element from the AP associated with the HE SCP STA, then the dot11CurrentChannelWidth, dot11CurrentChannelCenterFrequencyIndex0 and dot11CurrentChannelCenterFrequencyIndex1 values determined in 21.3.14 (Channelization) are unchanged for SCP PPDU transmissions. (#16723)

+If the Operational Subchannel Information subfield is present in the most recently received HE Operation element from the AP associated with the HE SCP STA, then the STA uses Table 27-123abc Determination of dot11CurrentChannelWidth for HE SCP STA for SCP PPDU transmission to determine the dot11CurrentChannelWidth value to use for SCP PPDU transmissions. (#16723)

+Table 27-123abc Determination of dot11CurrentChannelWidth for HE SCP STA for SCP PPDU transmission